 Between the Sleepers is a wrong side of the tracks love story with a twist.
-Beginning in the time immediately preceding the Second World War, it follows the story of working class Winston Keller, who falls in love with Sarah Willis, the daughter of a wealthy tycoon.
+Beginning in the time immediately preceding the Second World War, it follows the story of a working class artist named Winston Keller who falls in love with Sarah Willis, who is the daughter of a wealthy tycoon.
 Winston not only has to battle the differences between their social classes, but also the feud that has raged between the two families for a generation.
-In the midst of all this, World War II breaks out, and Winston finds himself working on the Thai-Burma Railway, while back home, Sarah struggles to break free of the pressures her father has put on her to be the perfect daughter.
+When World War II breaks out, Winston enlists, and finds himself working on the Thai-Burma Railway after Singapore falls.
+Meanwhile, back home, Sarah struggles to break free of the pressures her father has put on her to be the perfect daughter.

 I've been known to describe Between the Sleepers as what would happen if Richard Flanagan's The Narrow Road to the Deep North and Kate Morton's The Shifting Fog had a book-baby.
-Those two novels would have to be the biggest influences on this particular work to date.
 In writing Between the Sleepers, I've tried to be mindful of the deep reverence Flanagan showed for his subject matter and the scene setting and characterisation in Narrow Road, as well as integrating some of the romance and magic of The Shifting Fog.